 The specific responsibilities of PC are:

-Get from [relevant repository] preliminary CuT executables and deliver them to the HL and to the CL.
+Get from the Public Collaboration public repository preliminary CuT executables and deliver them to the HL and to the CL.

-Get from [relevant repository] final CuT executables and deliver them to the HL and the CL
+Get from the Public Collaboration public repository final CuT executables and deliver them to the HL and the CL

-Get from [relevant repository] the processing scripts and deliver them to the HL and the CL.
+Get from the Public Collaboration public repository the processing scripts and deliver them to the HL and the CL.

 Develop the processing scripts using the condition lists defined in this document and the processing steps defined in IVAS-7b.